Wonders of Jan Mayen

-Most impressive landmark of Jan Mayen Island is Beerenberg – active, 2,277 m high volcano, dominating the surrounding area.
+Active, 2,277 m high volcano, dominating the surrounding area.
 This is the northernmost active subaerial (e.g. above the water and ice) volcano in the world.
-Last eruption took place in 1985.
-Several large glaciers around this volcano create ice cap, in several locations the glaciers fall in the ocean, creating spectacular icebergs.
+The last eruption took place in 1985.
+Several large glaciers around this volcano create ice caps, in several locations the glaciers fall in the ocean, creating spectacular icebergs.
 Weyprecht Glacier enters the sea with some 70 m high ice wall.

-Eggøya is former island – volcanic crater, which joined to Jan Mayen around the 18th century by the sand accumulation.
+Former island – a volcanic crater that joined to Jan Mayen around the 18th century by the sand accumulation.
 There are fumaroles on Eggøya.

-Søyla is 114 m high rock – remnant of volcano plug.
-It is much used by birds for safe breeding and around this rock there is much guano – and hence – much plant life.
-There form other interesting rock formations including natural arches, which after some time collapse.
+114 m high rock – a remnant of a volcano plug.
+It is much used by birds for safe breeding and around this rock, there is much guano – and hence – much plant life.
+There form other interesting rock formations including natural arches that after some time collapse.